webpolis/blackbird/README.md

 ### Code Information

-Blackbird uses the base64 functions written by <a href="http://www.adp-gmbh.ch/cpp/common/base64.html" target="_target">René Nyffenegger</a> to encode and decode base64 in C++.
-Thank you René your code works well with Blackbird.
+Blackbird uses the base64 functions written by <a href="http://www.adp-gmbh.ch/cpp/common/base64.html" target="_target">René Nyffenegger</a> (thanks to him) to encode and decode base64.

 The trade results are stored in CSV files.
 A new CSV file is created every time Blackbird is started.

 It is possible to properly stop Blackbird after the next trade has closed.
-While Blackbird is running just create an empty file called _stop_after_exit_ in the working directory.
+While Blackbird is running just create an empty file named _stop_after_exit_ in the working directory.
 This will make Blackbird automatically stop after the next trade closes.

 ### How To Test Blackbird